powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ### Tap changers

-#### Phase tap changer position
+#### Phase-tap changer position
-This modification is used to modify a phase tap changers tap position of a given `PhaseTapChangerHolder` (for two or three windings transformer).
+This modification is used to modify a phase-tap changers tap position of a given `PhaseTapChangerHolder` (for two or three-winding transformer).

 The new tap position can be either the one given in parameter or a relative position added to the existing one.
 The `PhaseTapChangerHolder` can be from:
-- A two windings transformers
+- A two-winding transformers
-- A three windings transformer with a single phase tap changer
+- A three-winding transformer with a single phase-tap changer
-- A leg of a three windings transformer
+- A leg of a three-winding transformer

 Class: `PhaseTapPositionModification`

 #### Ratio tap changer position
-This modification is used to modify a ratio tap changers tap position of a given `RatioTapChangerHolder` (for two or three windings transformer).
+This modification is used to modify a ratio tap changers tap position of a given `RatioTapChangerHolder` (for two or three-winding transformer).

 The `RatioTapChangerHolder` can be from:
-- a two windings transformers
+- A two-winding transformers
-- a three windings transformer with a single phase tap changer
+- A three-winding transformer with a single phase-tap changer
-- a leg of a three windings transformer
+- A leg of a three-winding transformer

 Class: `RatioTapPositionModification`